robatwilliams/hills-api/docs/discussion-notes.md

   - run lambdas locally with serverless-offline, but use real db on AWS
   - no problems with slow start
 - Aurora Serverless
-  - why not DynamoDB
+  - why not DynamoDB - it doesn't suit most use cases, started with it but removed pretty soon
   - why not RDS
-  - slow startup - "leaky serverless"; scaling to zero isn't the selling point though
+  - slow startup - "leaky serverless"; "capacity unit" == "instance", scaling to zero isn't the selling point though (you'd set a minimum >0 in prod)
-  - what Data API is & what for - scaling (no persistent connections from many lambdas), no need to put lambdas in VPC
+  - what Data API is & what for - HTTP JSON, scaling (no persistent connections from many lambdas), no need to put lambdas in VPC any more
  - GraphQL
-   - using `express-graphql`, not Apollo; no need for it
+   - using `express-graphql`, not Apollo; no need for it (may well be the case for most people that use it?)
-   - but doesn't really need a "server" at all if there was a pure library available
+   - but doesn't really need a "server" at all if there was a pure HTTP library available - graphql itself is just a pure function with no awareness of HTTP
    - `aws-serverless-express`
+- Landscape generally confusing, much outdated info (e.g. blog posts), docs for things not yet implemented (!), poor failure/error handling, had to read GitHub threads for quite a few things even in this basic app.